Design Gigs for Good is a labor of love from two gals who really really believe in using design to make things better out there.

 In her spare time, you will find Sarah volunteering as a teacher, a translator, or a crisis mapper.
 Most recently, she co-founded Design Gigs for Good, a job board listing opportunities at the intersection of design and social impact.

 Sarah is a graduate of Sciences Po Paris, where she studied International Business and Middle Eastern and Mediterranean Affairs.
-She also studied design innovation at the Paris Est d.school and User Experience design at General Assembly.
+She also studied design innovation at the Paris Est d.school, User Experience design at General Assembly, and Participatory Design at MIT.

 You can see more of her work at sarahfathallah.com